-The proposed amendments to the title and footnote of Form 15 are intended to clarify that the form is not appropriately used for discovery depositions.
-The proposed amendment to paragraph 4 of Form 15 is a technical correction to refer to electronically stored information, occasioned by amendments to Rule 72 et al., effective January 1, 2010.
+The amendments to the title and footnote of Form 15 clarify that the form is not appropriately used for discovery depositions.
+The amendment to paragraph 4 of Form 15 is a technical correction to refer to electronically stored information, occasioned by amendments to Rule 72 et al., effective January 1, 2010.